m-murasovs/amazon-bestsellers-scraper/README.md

 ## Documentation reference

-For more information on the Apify platform, Apify Actors, and the Apify CLI, please consult the links below.
+For more information on the Apify platform, Apify actors, and the Apify CLI, please consult the links below.

 - [Apify SDK](https://sdk.apify.com/)
 - [Apify Actor documentation](https://docs.apify.com/actor)